boostorg/redis/README.md

 * Changes the way `aedis::adapt()` behaves with `std::vector<aedis::resp3::node<T>>`.
 Receiving RESP3 simple errors,
   blob errors or null won't causes an error but will be treated as normal response.
-It is the user responsability to check the content in the vector.
+It is the user responsibility to check the content in the vector.

+* Fixes a bug in `connection::cancel(operation::exec)`.
+Now this call will only cancel non-written requests.

 ### v1.1.0/1